County Palatine of Tübingen: History

 The oldest documented count of Nagold is Anselm of Nagoldgau the Elder, who is as recorded as possessing Kuppingen (modern Herrenberg-Kuppingen) in the year 966.
-He is followed by Anselm of Nagoldgau the Younger, who is mentioned in records from 1027 and 1048.
+He is followed by Anselm the Younger, who is mentioned in records from 1027 and 1048.

 Between these two (the only two counts designated "of Nagoldgau") a certain Count Hugo I of Nagold, presumably from the same family, appears in 1007, when he was invested with the royal estates of Holzgerlingen and the Imperial forest at Schönbuch.

 The city of Tübingen first appears in official records in 1191, and the local castle, Hohentübingen, has records going back to 1078 (as "castrum Twingia") when it was besieged by Henry IV, King of Germany in the context of the Investiture Controversy.
-Hugo III (who also founded Blaubeuren Abbey in 1066) would nevertheless submit to the king the following year.
+Hugo III (who also founded Blaubeuren Abbey in 1085) would nevertheless submit to the king in 1079.

 From 1146, Hugo V (1125-1152) would bear the title of count palatine (Pfalzgraf), as Hugo I of Tübingen.
 This promotion is presumably due to services rendered to Conrad III, the first Hohenstaufen king of Germany, elected in 1138.
 By that point, the office of count palatine was no longer tied to its original task of maintaining a royal palace (whence the term “palatine”), but instead indicated that the holder exercised a certain degree of power and authority as the king's official representative within a stem duchy, making Hugo second only to the Duke of Swabia.
 As count palatine, he was also granted the right to exercise judicial powers in the king's stead, in addition to hunting rights, the right to collect customs, and the right to mint coins – as demonstrated by the Tübingen pfennig, which appears starting in 1185.

 Hugo II (1153–82) gained Bregenz and other property in Raetia Curiensis, Tettnang and Sigmaringen by marriage to Elizabeth of Bregenz.
 In 1171, Hugo II founded Marchtal Abbey, and his first son Rudolph I would go on to found Bebenhausen Abbey in 1183.
 Rudolph also acquired Gießen via marriage to Matilda, countess of Gleiburg, which would later be sold to the landgraves of Hesse in 1264.
 Hugo's second son founded the Montfort dynasty, as Hugo I, Count of Montfort (d.
 1230).

 Upon the death of Rudolph I, his and Matilda's eldest son Rudolph II (1224-1247) became ruler of Horb, Herrenberg, and Tübingen.
 Their second son William would go on to found the Asberg-Gießen-Böblingen line.
 Rudolph II's son, originally Rudolph III of Tübingen, started what would be known as the Herrenberg Line, as Rudolph I of Scheer (d.
 1277).